G-Research/siembol/docs/siembol_ui/how-tos/how-to-use-ui-bootstrap-file.md

 # How to use the ui-bootstrap file

 The `ui-bootstrap.json` file contains config about each service type.
+Click [here](/config/config-editor-ui/ui-bootstrap.json) to see the default file provided.

 ## Schema paths
 This config file provides paths/keys of various variables in the schema of the service type provided by the backend.
 The possible keys are: